 French drains are one of the best drainage solutions out there when it comes to standing water.
 A ditch is dug around your home and a perforated pipe is placed in it and then covered with gravel.
 Water is redirected away from your home, thanks to this drain placement.

 Sump pumps are universally helpful with water issues as they do not depend on the source of water.
 Whether it’s from flooding to a pipe issue, if the water level is high, it will solve the problem.
-Still, if the water source is from a clog or leaking pipe, you should have that fixed as well.

 A vapor barrier prevents water from entering your home externally.
 Also known as “waterproofing,” vapor barriers are installed on the inside and outside of your home.
 It’s a great resource against flooding.